 The settlement period can vary depending on which type of home

-Getting into the property market at a time of historically low interest rates gives you a great opportunity to settle into the major commitment of owning a home.
+Getting into the property market gives you a great opportunity to settle into the major commitment of owning a home.

 Resolve Finance’s Don Crellin says it’s also the perfect time to start building good habits to stand you in good stead for the future.
 “Think about what your repayment would be if interest rates were at five per cent,” he says.
-“Consider paying that amount into your mortgage now or into an offset account or savings account so you are used to testing yourself at those higher repayment levels.
-Because interest rates won’t be this low forever.”
+“Consider paying that amount into your mortgage now or into an offset account or savings account so you are used to testing yourself at those higher repayment levels.”